 One way to do this is by mapping your marketing technology.
 Mapping marketing technology will help you think about how your choices about technology, people, and processes can deliver more effective marketing, just like how Balsam Brands achieved faster turnaround times for getting photography onto their e-commerce site.

 In this article we’ll look at when the right time is to map your marketing technology, what to include in your map, some models you can build on, and what to do next.

-To facilitate discussion for collaboration and efficiency.
-Struggling to get your team to agree on where assets live, how they move between tools, and who’s maintaining them?
+To facilitate collaboration and efficiency.
+Marketing encompasses many roles, channels, and tools.
+And there’s typically overlap.
+Mapping your technology stack will help your teams understand what’s going on around them and how everyone can work better together.
+For example, you may be struggling to get your team to agree on where digital assets live, how they move between tools, and who’s maintaining them?
 Get your key stakeholders together and start mapping it all out on a whiteboard.
-The visual will help reduce any confusion caused by varying terminology so you can hopefully skip that 10-minute back-and-forth before both parties realize they are talking about the same thing.
+The visual will help reduce confusion caused by varying terminology and allow both parties to realize they are talking about the same thing!

 To document for business continuity and scalability.
-A map can help you document the current state of your marketing technology and where you’d like to take it.
+The scale and complexity of marketing technology can feel overwhelming.
+A map can help you document the current state of your stack of systems and where you’d like to take it.
 It will give your teams context for how their work and tools fit into the larger context.
 It’s also beneficial to make sure this information doesn’t leave with the people who developed it.
 Employee turnover is a reality all businesses deal with.